 Another technique used to make marbles is by dropping chunks of molten glass into a groove made by two interlocking parallel screws.
 Colour is added to it from other glass rods; these are then combined with the main rod of glass to create the desired effect.
 As the screws rotate, the marble travels along them, shaping them into spheres as they cool.

-Aggie – these marbles were made of agate or glass resembling agate; the term aggie is short for agate.
+Aggie: These marbles were made of agate or glass that looked like agate; aggie is short for agate.

-Ade – these marbles had a fluorescent-coloured base with opaque white and other colour strands mixed through; they get their name because they looked like
+Ade: These marbles had a fluorescent-coloured base with opaque white and other coloured strands mixed through; they got their name because they looked like

 Lemonades have yellow added to this base; limeades have green, and so on.
-The ade marbles were mostly swirled, but sometimes they are distinct corkscrew patterns and even rarer patches.
+The ade marbles were mostly swirled, but sometimes they had distinct corkscrew patterns and even rarer patches.

-Lutz – these were handmade German marble with a swirl, containing bands of fine copper flakes that glittered like gold.
+Luz: These were handmade German marbles with a swirl, containing bands of fine copper flakes that glittered like gold.
 They were thought to have been invented by glassmaker Nicholas Lutz.

-Onion Skin – these were handmade German swirl marbles, it has a transparent base or yellow which is usually clear with many closely packed surface streaks.
+Onion Skin: These were handmade German swirl marbles.
+They have a transparent base or yellow, which is usually clear with many closely packed surface streaks.
 The marble can have either a coloured core or a clear transparent core.
-On the core are flecks of colour; the flecks are usually red, blue or green.
+On the core are flecks of colour; the flecks are usually red, blue, or green.
 Other colours are rare.
-Some of these marbles were a left-hand twist which is rare but not as rare as swirls.
+Some of these marbles had a left-hand twist, which is rare but not as rare as swirls.

-Keepsies or for keeps – is where the player keeps all the marbles he or she wins.
+Keepsies, or for keeps: This is where the player keeps all the marbles he or she wins.

 Various names are used to refer to the size of a marble.
-Any marble larger than other marbles can be called;
+Any marble that is larger than other marbles can be referred to as;

-Ducks are marbles that you shoot at, and a marble that is smaller than all regular marbles is called a Mini, peawee or peewee.
-Wouldn’t it be fun to bring back the game of marbles to get kids outdoors again and off those games consoles?
+Ducks are marbles that you shoot at, and a marble that is smaller than all regular marbles is called a mini, peawee, or peewee.
+Wouldn’t it be fun to bring back the game of marbles to get kids outdoors again and off those gaming consoles?